FIA Formula 3 Championship: 2024

 Imola Circuit returned to the schedule after its cancellation in 2023, bringing the calendar back to ten rounds.
 The season began in Bahrain on 1 March and concluded at Monza on 1 September.
 Rodin Cars completed their takeover of Carlin and the team became Rodin Motorsport.
 PHM Racing now operated independently of Charouz Racing System, but the team was acquired by Dubai-based finance firm AIX Investment Group early in the season and was rebranded to AIX Racing.

 Trident's Leonardo Fornaroli won the Drivers' Championship; he clinched the title at the final race and won without taking any race victories over the season.
 Prema Racing driver Gabriele Minì finished second and Hitech Pulse-Eight's Luke Browning was third.
 Prema Racing secured the Teams' Championship at the penultimate round, taking their fifth title in the category, with Trident in second place.

 2025

-The 2025 season began in Australia on 15 March and is set to conclude at Monza on 7 September.
+The 2025 season began in Australia on 15 March and concluded at Monza on 7 September.
 Jenzer Motorsport, which had raced in the championship since its inception and had competed in the predecessor GP3 Series since 2010, left the series to focus on its Formula 4 operations.
 Their place was taken by DAMS, which competes in Formula 2 but had not raced at Formula 3 level since 2017.

 Trident won their third consecutive Drivers' Championship in the series with Rafael Câmara, who clinched the title at the penultimate round at Hungary, taking four wins and five poles throughout the season.
 Nikola Tsolov, Mari Boya and Tasanapol Inthraphuvasak finished second, third and seventh for Campos Racing respectively, allowing them to win the Team's Championship at the final round over Trident, their first in the category.

+2026

+The 2026 season began in Australia on 7 March and is set to conclude at the new Madring track on 13 September.
+Due to the fallout of the 2026 Iran war, the round that was set to be held at Bahrain was cancelled and replaced with the aforementioned Madring track.
+Ahead of running, Madring hosted two Formula 3 test days, the first of which was marred by nineteen red flag periods.